GROUP DISABILITY INSURANCE

 Find the Best Group Disability Insurance for Your Client

 Group disability insurance can be a way for employers to provide significant benefits to current and prospective employees.
-Disability insurance provides income protection for employees in case an injury or critical illness leaves them unable to work.
+Disability insurance provides income protection to help employees in case an injury or critical illness leaves them unable to work.
 The features make it an attractive employer benefit.

 Offering group disability insurance is a great way to build relationships and trust with your clients.
 If you work with businesses on their insurance and benefits offerings, consider adding group disability to your portfolio.

 Group disability insurance is a type of insurance policy offered by an employer as a benefit to employees.
-As with individual disability insurance, group disability insurance supplements income should an employee be deemed unable to work due to injury or illness.
+As with individual disability insurance, group disability insurance supplements income should an employee be deemed unable to work or return to work due to injury or illness.

 Not all employers offer group disability insurance.
-Eligibility for an employer’s ability to offer group disability products depends on many factors.
+Eligibility for an employer to offer group disability insurance plans depends on many factors.
 The factors include the carrier, the number of employees, and employee classification.
-The specific employee classifications (for example, administrative or executive) may also affect the level of employee benefits.
+The specific employee classifications (e.g., administrative or executive) may also affect the level of employee benefits.

 Working with a brokerage general agency (BGA) is the best way to avoid the difficulties of trying to purchase a plan on your own.
 A group disability broker will do the shopping for you and find the best product based on your client’s needs.
 In addition, brokers have access to multiple carriers and can more easily compare policies from different providers.
 Brokerages offer these services at no cost to financial advisors because they are compensated directly by insurance carriers.
 Simply put, a broker can save you time and money while helping you deliver a better result for your client.